heri/studiozenkai/content/post/bots.md

 ## Advances in Machine Learning

-In addition, research in machine learning and especially convolutional neural networks promise better handling of user requests.
+In addition, research in machine learning and especially convolutional neural networks [1] promise better handling of user requests.

-Machine Learning feeds real-world data to an algorithm and correlate them to positive or negative outcomes.
+Machine Learning feeds real-world data to an algorithm and correlate them with positive or negative outcomes.
 After testing, the algorithm is able to predict an outcome from new data.

 A simple case would be guessing the gender.
 A researcher would pick features such as weight and height, divide the data in a learning group and a testing group.
 A good machine learning algorithm would associate a person with shorter height and lesser weight to female gender: